dmlc/xgboost/doc/tutorials/dask.rst

                           dtrain,
                           num_boost_round=4, evals=[(dtrain, 'train')])

-Here we first create a cluster in signle-node mode wtih ``distributed.LocalCluster``, then connect a ``client`` to this cluster, setting up environment for later computation.
+Here we first create a cluster in single-node mode wtih ``distributed.LocalCluster``, then connect a ``client`` to this cluster, setting up environment for later computation.
 Similar to non-distributed interface, we create a ``DMatrix`` object and pass it to ``train`` along with some other parameters.
 Except in dask interface, client is an extra